 The General Counsel, also known as Corporate Counsel or Chief Legal Officer (CLO), is the highest ranking figure of legal authority within an organisation.
-The primary responsibility of a General Counsel is to provide in-house advice on a range of legal matters within the business.
+The role of a General Counsel is to provide in-house advice on a range of legal matters within the business.

 Although they have no direct supervisor, they typically report to the company CEO as their input is integral to commercial decision-making.
-In terms of managing workload, the General Counsel might supervise and delegate work to other In-House Counsel or Legal Assistants.
+In terms of managing workload, General Counsel responsibilities might include supervising and delegating work to other In-House Counsel or Legal Assistants.

 General Counsel are employed by organisations and they are mainly based in offices, but they also attend courthouses for trials or to file documents.

 The General Counsel is an important leader in any company, with their decisions influencing the whole business.
 General Counsel roles and responsibilities will vary depending on the organisation and the legal issues it might be facing, but key duties usually include:

 • Providing legal advice

 • Supervising staff

 • Drafting legal documents